 A research trip to London!
-One of the most exciting things I did while writing my YA fantasy novel, THE INCREDIBLE CHARLOTTE SYCAMORE AND THE SECRET TRAPS, was take a behind-the-scenes tour of Buckingham Palace and Windsor Castle.
+One of the most exciting things I did while writing my YA books in Charlotte’s Teen Fantasy Adventure series, starting with THE INCREDIBLE CHARLOTTE SYCAMORE, was take a behind-the-scenes tour of Buckingham Palace and Windsor Castle.
 Top 8 things I discovered:

 1. There are secret hallways in Buckingham Palace that are used only by Queen Elizabeth.
 Our group was shown how one of the fireplaces swings open from floor to ceiling so that the Queen doesn’t travel the corridors like everyone else, to maintain her privacy and security.